The Mantle

-The Mantle is the second studio album by American heavy metal band Agalloch.
+The Mantle is the second studio album by American extreme metal band Agalloch.
 The album was released on August 13, 2002, by The End Records.

 Production

 Cinema "really emerged as a reference point for how we arranged our music [on The Mantle]," said guitarist Don Anderson.
 He suggested that the band was "thinking in images and how sound might express those images".
 Taking a more mellow tone than Agalloch's first full-length, Pale Folklore, The Mantle still contains heavy electric guitar riffs as well as acoustic guitar portions.
 Anderson pointed to the influence of neofolk music, particularly Death in June, as the impetus for using a strummed acoustic guitar in a darker musical context.
 Present as well are long and melancholic double bass sequences, such as on the track "I Am the Wooden Doors".
 Anderson was critical of the 'over-saturated' metal scene at the time, garnering influences from post-rock, contemporary classical and singer-songwriters such as Tom Waits and Nick Cave.
 A major influence upon Agalloch during this time period was Godspeed You!
 Black Emperor, with Anderson remarking: